• Skip to primary navigation

 • It's so simple and easy to make because you roast the carrots and parsnips together.

 • These oven roasted carrots and parsnips taste amazing!
-The maple mint glaze has the most incredible flavour and make these the best ever roasted parsnips recipe.
+The maple mint glaze has the most incredible flavour and makes these veggies taste so good.

 • There is no need to blanch or parboil the parsnips or carrots before roasting them.

-• This is a healthy side dish that is gluten free, dairy free, vegan and paleo.
+• This is a healthy side dish that is gluten free, dairy free, refined sugar free, vegan and paleo.
+It's also made with no honey and no butter.

-• This is the perfect dish to serve for Christmas or for Thanksgiving dinners.
+• This is the perfect side dish to serve for Christmas or for Thanksgiving dinners.

 • It makes great leftovers and is perfect for meal prep.
 It's also a great make ahead vegetable recipe.

-The ingredients needs to make roasted carrots and parsnips separated into bowls.
+The ingredients needed to make roasted carrots and parsnips separated into bowls including cut carrots and parsnips, avocado oil, maple syrup, salt and pepper.

 • Carrots - you can use any type of fresh carrots that you like for this recipe including orange carrots, rainbow carrots or tri color carrots.
 I recommend using fresh, not frozen carrots for this recipe.